All Products

 Third-party Python libraries are often used to enhance the data processing and analysis capabilities of interactive PySpark jobs that run in notebooks.
 This topic describes how to install third-party Python libraries in a notebook.

 When you develop interactive PySpark jobs, you can use third-party Python libraries to enable more flexible and easier data processing and analysis.
 The following table describes the methods to use third-party Python libraries in a notebook.
-You can select a method based on your business requirements.
+You can select a method as needed.

 Method